-- The DC Animated Universe, from Batman The Animated Series to Justice League Unlimited, was generally of this kind.
+- The DCAU, from Batman: The Animated Series to Justice League Unlimited, was generally of this kind.

-- A more specific example would be the Batman The Dark Knight Returns segment of the episode "Legends of the Dark Knight", which perfectly encapsulates Miller's style and the tone of the book in five minutes of animation. watch it here.
+- A more specific example would be the Batman: The Dark Knight Returns segment of the episode "Legends of the Dark Knight", which perfectly encapsulates Miller's style and the tone of the book in five minutes of animation.

 - Young Justice manages to do this, using older characters like Dick Grayson as well as more recent ones like Miss Martian.
 The show also gives modernized redesigns to some of the campier DC characters.
 Like The Brave and the Bold, Young Justice also uses numerous shout-outs and mythology gags, as well as a few nods to the 90's comic book of the same name.

 - The Spectacular Spider-Man.
-It adapts the broad strokes of the original Spider-Man comics while bringing in characters, plot elements, and designs from the more recent Ultimate Spiderman comics and the popular live-action Spider-Man film series, making a cartoon that is recognizable to both older and younger fans.
+It adapts the broad strokes of the original Spider-Man comics while bringing in characters, plot elements, and designs from the more recent Ultimate Spiderman comics and the popular live-action Spider-Man Trilogy, making a cartoon that is recognizable to both older and younger fans.

 - G.I.
 Joe: Renegades is a rather successful attempt at this, blending elements from the original comic book, 80s cartoon, and Rise of Cobra movie tossed into a blender with The A-Team.

 - Reviews of Transformers Prime commonly state that this show takes many of the good points of the films (intense action scenes and realistic robot designs) while following thematics that were established by Beast Wars or Transformers Animated.